oh-kwaku/VikiSense_interview/README.md

 To make the ```Program.cs``` file cleaner and to be consistent with how built-in middleware is used, I added extension methods for each middleware to follow ```app.Use*``` pattern.
 Example: ```app.UseCustomResponseCompressionMiddleware();
 ```, ```app.UseRequestLoggingMiddleware()```, ```app.UseCustomErrorHandlingMiddleware()```

+I added ```CompressionLevel``` to the configuration and also created an extension method on string to convert it to ```CompressionLevel``` enum.
+This makes it easier to switch compression level without recompiling the app.